dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

-As Lake Powell water storage drops to the turbine release elevation of 3,490 feet (4 maf), the water stored in Lake Powell heats (less stratification), increases release water temperature through the hydropower turbines, and pushes native, endangered fish of the Grand Canyon into unchartered territory -- more susceptible to prey by non-native fish (Figure 9, left).
+As Lake Powell water storage drops to the turbine release elevation of 3,490 feet (4 maf), the water stored in Lake Powell heats (less stratification), increases release water temperature through the hydropower turbines, and increases uncertainty in outcome for endangered, native fish of the Grand Canyon.
+The endangered, native fish become more susceptible to prey by non-native fish (Figure 9, left).
 Higher Lake Powell levels and colder water releases preserve the status quo.
 Table 10 summarizes the important Lake Powell elevation break points for fish.
 To delay these negative impacts on fish, managers can forego release and hydropower generation through the turbines and instead release water through the low elevation river outlets (elevation 3,370 feet; 0 maf; Figure 10).
 For example, an 18oC release through the river outlets requires 5.9 maf less storage than an 18oC release through hydropower turbines (elevation 3,600 feet on Figure 10 left plot compared to 3,525 feet on right plot).
 This information is also presented on the *PowellReleaseTemperature* worksheet.

 **![](media/f970c7704b7304b95cc35179a850cfdd.png)**